ANISIMOV-STUDIO/IOT_App/lib/presentation/widgets/common/snackbar/README.md

 # Modular Snackbar System

 ## Overview
-This directory contains the refactored snackbar system for the HVAC Control App.
+This directory contains the refactored snackbar system for the BREEZ Home App.
 The original 565-line file has been split into 11 modular components, each under 250 lines, with enhanced web-responsive design and improved maintainability.

 ## Architecture